darrenamona/rocket-bucks/README.md

-**Rocket Money**
+**Rocket Bucks**

-Building the core of Rocket Money to help people see where their money goes, cut recurring waste, and keep a simple budget with as few taps as possible.
-Rocket Money centers on recurring subscription discovery and cancellation, spend/budget tracking, and net worth and credit monitoring.
+Building the core of Rocket Bucks to help people see where their money goes, cut recurring waste, and keep a simple budget with as few taps as possible.
+Rocket Bucks centers on recurring subscription discovery and cancellation, spend/budget tracking, and net worth and credit monitoring.

 **PROBLEM:**